ndabas/LOCATE/README.md

 numbers free of charge for the phone service user.
 They may also choose to allow these calls and messages when a phone does not have a SIM, or has a SIM which is not valid on their network.
-These policies should be in line with their current emergency call policies.
+These policies should be in line with their existing emergency call policies.

 Emergency response infrastructure
 ---------------------------------